Dr. Thomas A. Einhorn is an internationally acclaimed leader in the field of regenerative medicine, an area heralded as the future of orthopaedics.

 One of Dr. Einhorn's specialties is Orthopaedic Adult Stem Cell Surgery for Avascular Necrosis of the Hip.

-For two years, Dr. Thomas A. Einhorn has been performing breakthrough surgery to reduce the progression, and, in many cases, eliminate Avascular Necrosis of the Hip, utilizing a safe, innovative technique to grow new bone from the patient's own stem cells procured from bone marrow.
+For six years, Dr. Thomas A. Einhorn has been performing breakthrough surgery to reduce the progression, and, in many cases, eliminate Avascular Necrosis of the Hip, utilizing a safe, innovative technique to grow new bone from the patient's own stem cells procured from bone marrow.
 Involving the direct inoculation of autologous bone marrow stem cells, which reduces the risk of rejection, this treatment has been practiced by only a few doctors, including Dr. Einhorn, nationwide.
 The success rate is highest when the disease is diagnosed in its early stage.

 In orthopaedics, adult stem cells are derived from a patient's own body, not from fetal or embryonic sources.

 Adult stem cells are harvested from the patient's own bone marrow.
 They are not from fetal or embryonic sources.

 The debate over biotechnology and human genetics centers around the current and future use of stem cells, as well as the misconceptions regarding the applications of embryonic and adult stem cells.
 While embryonic stem cells are procured from a developing embryo at the blastocyst stage, adult stem cells are found in all tissues of the growing human being, with the potential to transform into most of the other cell types, or remain as stem cells with greater reproductive capacity.